blexc/Sushi-Roll-2018/README.md

 A: This was the first game I had ever made.
 I had very little programming experience, and had never used Game Maker 2 or GameMakerLanguage (GML) before.

 Q: What things inspired/ helped you to make this?
 A: Super Monkey Ball is how the game's concept came about.
 Shaun Spalding, a youtuber who makes GameMaker/ game development tutorials is 'the' reason I was able to create this game.
-I cannot thank him enough.

 Q: Where is the code?
 A: There are some in the 'scripts' folder, but most of the code is in 'objects'.
 All .gml files were written by me.
 Ignore the .yy files.